shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/toggle-psas-on-android.md

 ---
-Title : Toggle PSAs on Android
-Description : PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show. ms.custom : android-sdk
+title : Toggle PSAs on Android description : PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show. ms.custom : android-sdk
 ---

 # Toggle PSAs on Android

 PSAs (Public Service Announcements) are ads that can be served as a last resort, if there are no other ads to show.